16 . 11 . 18

 This post has been baking for a while.
 I have been trying, pretty much since I started working in food, to stay out of this debate as much as possible – a) because I don’t think anyone will really ever know the answer to my question and b) it’s a question that seems to inspire a lot of confusion and, consequently, anger.
 But it’s time I asked it… the question that I have for you all is – what the fuck am I, (ARE WE) even supposed to eat now?

 So, I have quite a good relationship with food – food, to me, equates to joy.
-But that doesn’t stop me from being thoroughly flummoxed by it all from time to time.
+But that doesn’t stop me from being thoroughly flummoxed by it from time to time.
 You see, as a baker, I have come up against some criticism surrounding the fact that I am a carbohydrate dealer, a gluten salesman.
 From people in the gym.
 From a homeopath I once saw.
 From the gluten intolerant of the world.
-So that’s the first thing – Even though I’m not really afraid of carbs, my job to some, makes me a terrible person and makes me feel like perhaps I should really be afraid of my life choice.
+So that’s the first thing – Even though I’m not really afraid of carbs, my job to some, makes me a terrible person and makes me feel like perhaps I should really be afraid for my life choice.

 To make matters worse, I have accidentally ended up declaring myself vegetarian, which for others is a more heinous crime.
 My conversion has been on the meat-free horizon for a while.
 And my reasoning?
 To put it simply I have just read too many things.
 About food production processes.
 About risks to the environment and health.
 Plus once I saw a video of a cow playing fetch and it was really cute.
-Thing is, I’m not very strict… I still eat it sometimes – when people cook for me, mainly, because never turning down food that someone has cooked for you and eating up everything on your plate to me is more important than not eating animals.
+Thing is, I’m not very strict… I still eat it, sometimes – when people cook for me, mainly, because never turning down food that someone has cooked for you and eating up everything on your plate to me is more important than not eating animals.
 Also, when I get drunk I love a kebab.
 So.
 I am a vegetarian.
 Or, trying to be at least.
 But since publicly renouncing meat friends and family have been nothing short of horrified, but even MORE critical of the fact that sometimes I still actually eat it.
 So not only am I terrible for not eating meat, I am also terrible for sometimes eating meat.

 So anyway, so far that’s no meat or dairy, plus everyone hates me for being a baker, plus I watch my alcohol/caffeine/sugar intake otherwise my ovaries hurt like two little eggy bitches.
 It’s a lot.
 And that’s just me – one tiny human being amongst billions, all of us carrying around their own food related shit.
 Plus there’s also the added guilt of being told things.
 Being told not eating certain foods together, or not eating foods after a certain time of day, or just eating blue food or never eating red food if it’s a full moon, but then if you don’t eat the food then some people are starving and also buying certain food supports certain communities and also eating avocados is bad because it’s funding the cocaine trade in Mexico and also don’t eat sugar, not even honey, because honey hurts bees and you also can’t eat avocados because they also hurt bees.